abdolence/circe-tagged-adt-codec-scala3/README.md

 - Avoid JSON type field in Scala case class definitions.
 It needs only for coding purposes here
 - Use any JSON type field values.
 They shouldn't be class names or anything
 - Avoid writing circe Encoder/Decoder manually
-- Check in the compile time JSON type field mappings and Scala case classes
+- Check at the compile time JSON type field mappings and Scala case classes

 This library solves this issue: